amovah/enpeem-search/README.md

 ## Why should we use this module?

-Good question.
+It's good question.
 I used npm module to search packages, but npm first must indexing all packages then search. some of developers have problem with npm search.
 So I made a decision to create a module to search package without indexing all package.
 I use web scraping and site search to search packages.

 ## Usage